Before I begin, I would like readers to check out these links first as I’ll be using these posts as references:

 For those who have been following Kim’s Stim toy Review posts (for those who haven’t, check this link here and the link up the top of the page), you may have noticed Tangles are a staple feature and there’s a reason for that, they are so interesting to play with (though I only have one tangle so far).
 It’s small and easy to put in my messenger bag and travel around with.
 In it’s expanded form:

-It’s diverse and there’s multiple ways you can twist and undo it.
+It’s diverse and there are multiple ways you can twist and undo it.
 You can also take it apart, piece by individual piece, and put it back together.
-The tangle is one of my favorites thus far and I take it with me everywhere.
+The tangle is one of my favourites thus far and I take it with me everywhere.

 I love slinky toys, I already have a rainbow coloured slinky which is made of thick plastic (so it’s easy to feel the weight of it in your hands) the bright pink slinky is made of lighter/thinner plastic so it feels different, but a good kind of different.
 I also like the star-shaped slinky a lot too, it’s compact in size, so it’s easy to put in my Stim Toy bag and take with me.